 Warehouse managers oversee the handling and storage of a company's supplies and goods as well as track supply requests and forecast future material needs.
-This article summarizes some of the most common classes and training program offerings in warehouse management.
+Learn about some of the most common classes and training program offerings in warehouse management.

 Individuals interested in earning a degree can look to associate's degree programs in supply chain management and logistics, which may include specialized classes in storing food or managing warehouses at docks and airports.
 The highest level of training for a warehouse manager is a master's degree in business, and some MBA programs offer a concentration in operations and supply chain management.
 Graduate business degree programs develop students' skills in managing personnel and overseeing budgets and help them use their specialized knowledge to improve a business's overall success.

 The course overviews below describe the typical curriculum of warehouse management courses and training programs.

 Students learn the key aspects of inventory control and materials handling.
 They develop their knowledge of receiving and storing materials with an eye to greater profitability.
 Instructors provide lessons in proper material processing, including the picking and shipping of goods.
 Students learn the technologies and computer systems that assist managers in maintaining inventory and forecasting supply needs.

 Acquisitions and Purchasing Courses

 These classes survey the duties of purchasing agents and the methods use in acquiring materials and goods.
 Assignments allow students to develop familiarity with source selection, contracting, acquisitions law and pricing.
 Lessons include tips pricing materials and key negotiating skills.
 Students will analyze the value offered by vendors for products and use this information when planning equipment and supply purchases.